-If you’ve been reading TechLoy, you would know that the Internet ecosystem has been heating up in recent times with dramatic moments and anti-competitive moves.
+If you’re an avid reader and fan of Techloy, you would know that the Internet ecosystem has been heating up in recent times with dramatic moments and anti-competitive moves.

 Remember when Dealfish hijacked the word ‘jobberman’ in its Google Adwords campaign?
-Or when Google played dirty with Mocality, its business listing competitor in Kenya?
+Or when Google played dirty with Mocality, the search giant's business listing competitor in Kenya?
 And what about the alleged copyright infringement of the Kasuwa trademark by Rocket Internet?

 Anyway, Rocket Internet is in the news once again.
 This time, the German-based start-up incubator is allegedly playing dirty with Konga, its major e-commerce competitor in Nigeria.